5 Questions to Ask Before You Hire a Pool Builder

 2. How long have you been building pools?

 Quality companies gain their expertise through training and field experience.
 Designing and building water shapes utilizing master craftsmen with direct experience is irreplaceable.
 It takes years to learn the craft, the methods and the nuances of quality construction.
 You should know in advance that the company you hire can do the work you require.
-So it’s not just a matter of years in business; it’s also a matter of years of experience in the right business.
+Therefore, it’s not just a matter of the number years in business; it’s a matter of years of experience in the right business.
 Be sure to hire a company with the capability to deliver what you expect.

 3. Are you a member of your profession’s associations?